ampproject/amphtml/spec/amp-email-actions-and-events.md

   </tr>
   <tr>
     <td><code>selectUp(delta=INTEGER)</code></td>
     <td>Moves the selection up by the value of `delta`.
-The default `delta` is set to -1.</td>
+The default `delta` is set to -1.
+If no options are selected, the selected state will become the value of the last option.</td>
   </tr>
   <tr>
     <td><code>selectDown(delta=INTEGER)</code></td>
     <td>Moves the selection down by the value of `delta`.
-The default `delta` is set to 1.</td>
+The default `delta` is set to 1.
+If no options are selected, the selected state will become the value of the first option.</td>
   </tr>
   <tr>
     <td><code>toggle(index=INTEGER, value=BOOLEAN)</code></td>
-    <td>Toggle's the application of the `selected`.
+    <td>Toggles the application of the `selected`.
 If the select attribute is absent, this action adds it.
 If the select attribute is present, this action removes it.

     You may force and keep an add or remove by including a boolean value in the `value` argument.
 A value of `true` will force add the `selected` attribute and not remove it if already present.
 A value of  `false` will remove the attribute, but not add it if absent.
   </td>
   </tr>
 </table>